cicijiayishen/cicijiayishen.github.io/README.md

-# IBI1_2018-19
+# Welcome!

-GitHub repository for IBI1 2018/19 at ZJU/UoE
+This is my small word!
+Welcome!

-### This is a website of Cici Jiayi Shen
+# Introduction

-Welcome to my small world!
+I am Cici Jiayi Shen, an undergraduate in Zhejiang-Edinburgh Institue.
+I major in Biomedical Informatics.